SunnySuite/Sunny.jl/docs/src/internals.md

 Interactions exist at two levels:

-1. The types that the user create and interface with (subtypes of `AbstractInteraction` and living in `Interactions.jl`).
+1. The types that the user creates and interfaces with (subtypes of `AbstractInteraction` and living in `Interactions.jl`).
 2. The types that these get converted to behind the scenes upon creating a `SpinSystem` (subtypes of `AbstractInteractionCPU`, and which are scattered throughout the codebase).